 To be an effective governor, most governors contribute some 20 hours per term to meetings, reading documents, visiting the school and attending training.
 They use the time to consider and analyse the strategic challenges the school faces and give guidance and advice to the Headteacher and SLT.Guiding principles and valuesGoverning Body frameworkMeet the Governors

 In term time, governors attend Full Governing Body and committee meetings to help govern the school, approve key documents such as budgets and school improvement plans, and ensure key policies such as student safeguarding are up to date and robust.

 They attend Parent Consultation Evenings to hear first-hand what parents and their sons have to say.
 They also have many other varied and visible commitments such as attending and recognising achievements at senior and junior prize giving, helping at Friends and alumni events, meeting with visitors and neighbours and engaging in fund raising activities – the astro turf pitch, Sports Hall and Sixth Form Centre are all magnificent examples of public giving, but they are also examples of activities which took up very willingly given amounts of governor time and energy.

-Teaching standards and performance are matters for the Headmaster and his staff; what governors do is make sure the right systems, processes and data are in place to ensure continuing high performance in teaching and learning.
+Teaching standards and performance are matters for the Headteacher and his staff; what governors do is make sure the right systems, processes and data are in place to ensure continuing high performance in teaching and learning.
 They observe lessons, come along to careers evenings, support the Extended Project Qualification exhibition and help the school go on improving and achieving excellence in everything it does.

 An outstanding school is a vibrant place and the governors also enjoy the creative energy of the school by attending school activities such as concerts, plays, art exhibitions, musicals, public speaking events, the Carol Service and sports days.